 The last thing you want is to send someone an inquiry about a project at 3 in the morning.
 This is why you need to establish regular schedules, especially if your members are in different time zones.

 Be mindful and sensitive of others’ leisure time.
-Poor communication permeates unprofessional behavior.
+Poor team communication permeates unprofessional behavior.
 Also, some platforms offer a “Do Not Disturb” feature so everyone else in the channel will know when to hold off their inquiries — unless it’s a life-and-death matter.

 Once again, you can use a variety of tools online to schedule meetings.
 Here are a few: